If one tries to think about history, it seems to me - it's like looking at a range of mountains.

 return it to Pakistan in exchange for some posts elsewhere on Indo-Pak border.

-Sadly, such is the political persuasions – What gains soldiers make through blood and valour on perilous terrains are bartered away sitting across the table.
+Sadly, such is the political persuasions – What gains soldiers make through blood and valour on perilous terrains is bartered away sitting across the table.